concordion/concordion-logback-extension/src/test/resources/specification/ClassicLog.md

 # Classic Logs

-If text based logs are enough for you then this ones for you.
+If all you need are simple text based logs then this ones for you.

-The primary purpose of this extension is the ability to have a separate log per test and place a link to the log in the specification footer.
+The primary purpose of this extension becomes the ability to have a separate log per test (or example) and place a link to the log in the specification.

 ## Appender Configuration
+---

 Configuring to use the classic text logs is a simple matter of adding the appender to the logback-jenkins.xml and logback-test.xml files as follows: